fluentpython/lispy/workshops/thoughtworks2021/pycon-us-2022.md

 [Peter Norvig](https://norvig.com/) of Stanford University wrote [`lis.py`](https://github.com/norvig/pytudes/blob/main/py/lis.py): an interpreter for a subset of the Scheme dialect of Lisp in 132 lines of readable Python.
-I took Norvig's beautiful code, updated it to modern Python coding style, and integrated it into a Jupyter notebook with explanations as well as interactive experiments and exercises checked automatically.
+I took Norvig's beautiful code, updated it to modern Python, and integrated it into a Jupyter notebook with explanations as well as interactive experiments and exercises checked automatically.